Think more is more? We found three sustainable minimalist buildings that will change your mind!

 All images below courtesy Palinda Kannangara Architects

 Treehouses bring out the kid in everyone, right?
 Put another way, they evoke a sense of excitement and adventure.
 With that in mind, ArtisTree have added just such a dwelling to their eco-luxury retreat in Cypress Valley, just outside of Austin, Texas.
-The Yoki House is described as a “fully equipped private sanctuary” that’s ideal for rental by couples and families, artists and adventure seekers, as well as those looking to trade the city bustle for some peace, quiet and thought-collection time.
+The Yoki House is another of the sustainable minimalist buildings we love.
+It’s described as a “fully equipped private sanctuary” that’s ideal for rental by couples and families, artists and adventure seekers, as well as those looking to trade the city bustle for some peace, quiet and thought-collection time.

 Snugly situated between two old-growth cypress trees, the 46.4 m2 treehouse is perched 7.5 m above a spring-fed creek that inspired the name, according to ArtisTree founder Will Beilharz.
 In fact, “yoki” is a Hopi Native American word for rain, and indeed, water is a main theme of the Yoki House, echoed in certain design elements, such as the soaking tub and the burbling brook twenty-five feet below.